UPC EETAC Bachelor's Degree in Telecommunications Systems and in Network Engineering EEL

 B) Planning software

-Our CSD style is reflected in the new conceptual tool for representing how to put into practice our design ideas: hardware-software diagram, as represented in Fig. 5.
-The key point is to define RAM variables (char, int, double int, etc.) that will allow the processing of the algorithms without regarding the way the PORT pins have been read or written.
-Thus, the kernel of the code (in this case truth_table() function) is hardware independent.
-Pay attention on hardware-dependent functions (input, output and system initialisation) and software (or platform independent) functions (the truth table) drawn using different colours.
+Our CSD style is reflected in the new conceptual tool for representing how to put into practice our design ideas: the hardware-software diagram as represented in Fig. 5.
+The key point is to define RAM variables (char, int, double int, etc.) that will allow the processing of the algorithms without regarding the way PORT pins have been read or written.
+Thus, the kernel of the code (in this case truth_table() function) is hardware independent or is abstracted from hardware dependencies.

 hardware software diagram

 Fig 5.
-The new conceptual representation tool: hardware-software diagram.
+The new conceptual representation tool: a) hardware-software diagram ideas, b) the application to this project.

 Organise the source code as in Fig. 6 using program flowcharts: Init_system(), read_inputs(), truth_table() (which is the algorithm or data processing) and write_outputs().